sakimidare/hilite/README.md

 Each rule has the following fields:

 - `keyword`
-  The keyword or regukar expression to match.
+  The keyword or regular expression to match.

 - `is_regex` (optional, default: `false`)
   Whether `keyword` should be treated as a regular expression.